alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 You must pass credentials from your `VCAP_SERVICES` environment variable to your AWS software development kit (SDK).
 Use the appropriate [Amazon SDK documentation](https://aws.amazon.com/developer/tools/#sdks), and extract the credentials from VCAP_SERVICES to provide to the SDK.
-This can usually be done either by setting AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION etc. environment variables, or by providing the SDK with the right static credentials function call or data as part of your app.
+You can usually do this either by setting environment variables such as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY or AWS_REGION, or by providing the SDK with the right static credentials function call or data as part of your app.

 You should use the provided `primary_queue_url` in AWS API calls to make use of the queue.

-Your app may also connect to a second, separate, queue using the `secondary_queue_url` value, however we recommend ignoring this value unless you are configuring a dead-letter queue.
+Your app may also connect to a second, separate, queue using the `secondary_queue_url` value, but we recommend ignoring this value unless you are configuring a dead-letter queue.
 See [configuring a dead letter queue][].

 ### Unbind an SQS queue from your app